OPAP

 You may also be interested by these reports :

-We adopt a more conservative stance on Entain’s medium- to long-term outlook, reflecting (a) the company’s absence from the lucrative ...
+We adopt a more conservative view on Entain’s medium- to long-term outlook, reflecting (a) tougher industry conditions, including heightened risk ...

 EXECUTIVE SUMMARY